 What are the symptoms of acute splenic sequestration in a person with sickle cell disease?

 A person with sickle cell disease will become anemic quickly because not enough blood is circulating through the body.
 Signs of severe anemia include pale skin, weakness, trouble breathing, and a fast heartbeat.
 Also, the spleen will become hard and enlarged and will extend below the ribcage.
 Your doctor can show you how to feel for the spleen.
 Splenic sequestration can be very painful.
 Young infants will not have energy to play and will appear extremely drowsy or lack energy and will be hard to awaken.
 Acute splenic sequestration is an emergency.
 Seek medical treatment right away.

 What is the treatment for acute splenic sequestration?

 The immediate treatment is red blood cell transfusion.
 This provides the body with much needed oxygen to the cells and releases the sickled red blood cells trapped in the spleen.
 The spleen reduces in size and the anemia is corrected.

 The chances of having another episode of acute splenic sequestration are high.
 If the first episode was severe or if a second acute splenic sequestration occurs, the doctor may recommend splenectomy (removal of the spleen).

 Can a person live without a spleen?

 Yes.
 Other organs in the body perform the same function as the spleen, so a person can have a healthy life without the spleen.
-However, before a splenectomy, the doctor will make sure all immunizations are up to date, and afterwards, will prescribe daily penicillin to help decrease the risk of infection.
+However, before a splenectomy, the doctor will make sure all immunizations are up to date.
+Afterwards, the doctor will prescribe daily penicillin for life to help decrease the risk of infection.